If you've been to coffee shops or cafes, you might've been asked to choose between a light, medium, or dark roast.

 Light roasts are the densest in flavor and acidity

-Contrary to popular belief, light roasts are denser in flavor and moisture than dark roasts, making the flavor more intense than the rest.
+Contrary to popular belief, light roasts are denser in flavor and moisture than dark roasts, resulting in a more intense flavor than the rest.

 The first crack is a barista term used to describe the popping sound coffee beans make when they're roasting.

-Once the person(s) roasting the coffee beans hears them pop for the first time (the first crack), this signals that the beans have achieved a light roast.
+Once the person(s) roasting the coffee beans hear them pop for the first time (the first crack), this signals that the beans have achieved a light roast.

-Since light roasted beans are cooked for the shortest time at a lower temperature, light roasts retain far more of the coffee bean’s flavor characteristics and acid content because not much of it is lost in the roasting process!
+Since light-roasted beans are cooked for the shortest time at a lower temperature, they retain far more of the coffee bean's flavor characteristics and acid content, as little of it is lost in the roasting process.

 Medium roasts have a balanced flavor and acid content